jindrichmynarz/dissertation/parts/linking.md

 ### Evaluation

-Evaluation of the quality of linking typically involves clerical review of a sample of the resulting equivalence links ([Christen, 2012](#Christen2012), p.
-174).
+Evaluation of the quality of linking typically involves clerical review of a sample of the resulting equivalence links [@Christen2012, p.
+174].
 By using manual assessment, a randomly selected sample of links can be split into correct and incorrect matches.
 This allows to compute quality metrics, such as precision, which is defined as the ratio of correct links (true positives) to all links (positives).
 Results of the metrics computed on a sample may then be extrapolated to approximate the quality of the complete output of linking.